Metal Search

 Inconel vs Titanium: Understanding the Use Cases of High Spec Metals

-Inconel and titanium are both high-specification metals suitable for a wide variety of high-stress and corrosive applications.
-Though both have desirable physical and mechanical properties that make them suitable for extreme conditions, Inconel and titanium are very different metals.
-Here, we’ll look at the main properties, manufacturing concerns, and use cases that differentiate Inconel vs. titanium.
+Inconel vs titanium, both high-specification metals suitable for a wide variety of high-stress and corrosion-resistant applications.
+Though both have desirable physical and mechanical properties that make them ideal for extreme conditions, Inconel and titanium are very different metals.
+Here, we’ll examine the main properties, manufacturing concerns, and use cases differentiating Inconel vs titanium.

 Inconel

 Inconel is a trade name for a family of nickel-chromium superalloys made by Special Metals Corporation.
 It has an incredibly high tolerance for extreme temperatures and can withstand about 2,000°F (depending on the alloy) without losing strength.
-It also performs well in cryogenic temperatures.
+Aside from high temperatures, it also performs well in cryogenic temperatures.

-In addition to its extreme temperature performance, Inconel has excellent mechanical properties at room temperature.
+In addition to its high-temperature performance, Inconel has excellent mechanical properties at room temperature.
 Inconel 725, for example, has a tensile strength of up to 180 ksi—twice the strength of structural steel.
-Some Inconel alloys, such as Inconel 718, are precipitation hardened to increase their strength even further.
-Inconel is also highly resistant to corrosion, including oxidation, pitting, crevice corrosion, and corrosion cracking.
+Some Inconel alloys, such as Inconel 718, undergo precipitation hardening to increase their tensile strength further.
+Inconel is also highly corrosion-resistant, including oxidation, pitting, crevice corrosion, and corrosion cracking.

-The properties of Inconel make it a valuable metal for the most demanding conditions.
-However, like most superalloys, it is significantly more expensive than common metals like steel, aluminum, and titanium.
+Inconel’s heat resistance and other properties make it a valuable metal for the most demanding conditions.
+Its high melting point also contributes to its ability to perform in extreme environments.
+Inconel’s high tensile strength ensures that it can withstand significant mechanical stress without deformation.
+However, like most superalloys, it is significantly more expensive than common metals like stainless steel, aluminum, and pure titanium.

 Machining Inconel